kirang89/kirang.in/content/post/type-and-object-in-python.md

 <!--more-->

-Looking indepth, one may get the impression that this is more of a chicked-egg problem, but I’ll give an overall view of this.
+Looking in-depth, one may get the impression that this is more of a chicked-egg problem, but I’ll give an overall view of this.

 -   An `object` is basically an instance of `type`